-Government approvals and permits will be required to develop the Company's proposed re-refining facilities and commence future operations.
+Government approvals and permits will be required to develop the Company's proposed recycling facilities and commence future operations.
 To the extent such approvals are required and not obtained, the Company may be curtailed or prohibited from conducting its anticipated business.
 Failure to comply with applicable laws, regulations, and permitting requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities preventing the development of the Company's business and operations, causing any future operations to cease or be curtailed, or requiring remedial actions.
 The Company may be required to compensate those suffering loss or damage by reason of its future operations and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.
 Changes to current laws and regulations may be unfavorable and have an adverse effect on the Company's current and anticipated operations.

-MANAGEMENT DISCUSSION AND ANALYSIS For the three and six months ended June 30, 2022
+MANAGEMENT DISCUSSION AND ANALYSIS For the year ended December 31, 2022